antzGames/libGDX-cameraShake/README.md

 # Configurable Camera Shake for libGDX

 This is a simple configurable camera shaker for [libGDX](https://libgdx.com/).
 Has been tested on Desktop, GWT/HTML, and Android.
 A runnable demo is included.

 To use this camera shaker in your project all you need to do is copy the [CameraShaker.java](https://github.com/antzGames/libGDX-cameraShake/blob/master/core/src/main/java/com/antz/camera/CameraShaker.java) class in your project.
+It is that simple.

 ![alt text](https://github.com/antzGames/libGDX-cameraShake/blob/master/cameraShake.PNG "Configurable Camera Shake for libGDX")